 Cannabis naturally contains a wide variety of terpenes, the compounds responsible for its aroma and taste.
 Strains like Lemon Haze, Blueberry, and Pineapple Express are known for their distinct flavors, but even these can lose some of their punch if the plant isn’t grown, dried, or stored properly.
 That’s where flavoring comes in — not to mask poor-quality weed, but to elevate the sensory experience of already decent buds.

 So, how to make weed taste better if you’re not getting those fruity or citrusy notes you were expecting?
-Below, we’ll go step by step through the best ways to enhance flavor naturally, starting before harvest and finishing after curing.
+Luckily, there are several natural ways to enhance the flavor of your cannabis.
+Keep reading to discover how to make weed taste better before, during, and after harvest — with zero additives and zero gimmicks.

 Flavoring Weed Before Harvest

-If you want to control how your weed tastes from the very beginning, start before harvest.
-This method works best with plants grown in soil or coco, as they allow for easy absorption of flavor compounds during the final flush phase.
+If you want to learn how to make weed taste better right from the start, begin before harvest.
+This approach is especially effective with plants grown in soil or coco, which absorb natural flavorings more easily during the final flush.

-Start by halting nutrient feeds and flushing your plants with plain water about 5 days before harvest.
-During the last 3 days, replace that plain water with a mild solution of food-grade extracts — think citrus, vanilla, or fruit-based terpenes.
-Add about 15ml of flavoring to 20 liters of clean, chlorine-free water.
+Stop nutrient feeding and flush your plants with clean water about 5 days before harvest.
+In the last 3 days, switch to a mild solution of marijuana flavoring — like citrus peel, vanilla extract, or fruit-based terpenes.
+Use about 15 ml of flavoring per 20 liters of chlorine-free water.

 How to Add Flavor During Harvest